 What’s for dinner tonight in your kitchen?
-If you’re looking for an easy recipe for dinner tonight, you’re going to love this recipe for breaded chicken cutlets Italian Style.
-It’s a recipe I grew up on!
+If you’re looking for an easy recipe that’s ready in 30 minutes, you’re going to love this recipe for Breaded Italian Chicken Cutlets.
+This is a recipe my mother made all the time for our family.

 Actually, I think every kid from Queens grew up on this recipe.
-We actually had breaded Italian style chicken cutlets at least once or twice a week and then again if my mom made chicken Parmesan.
-In fact, whenever I make this recipe for dinner, I always try to make extra so I can make Chicken Parmesan a few days later.
-Both recipes are easy weeknight meal options for my family.
+As a matter of fact, I think we had breaded Italian style chicken cutlets at least once a week and then again if my mom made Chicken Parmesan.

-I’m sharing a recipe that was originally posted awhile ago on the blog.
-This recipe for Chicken Cutlets Italian Style is a family favorite recipe.
 Add a side dish, a salad and you have an easy meal to serve to your family.
-My son, Michael, loves chicken this way and will usually request it when he is home from college.
+My son, Michael, loves chicken this way and will usually requests it when he is home visiting from college.

 Helpful Kitchen Tools

 This post contains affiliate links.
 Your cost is the same, but I earn a commission when you shop through them.
 For more information, click here.

 - 2 boneless skinless chicken breasts, sliced thin and pounded thin.